bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - You can correct deficiencies in a matter of a few hours or days of diligent study.
 - The more elaborate a visualization

-## Verbosity About Verbs: The Big Blunders
+## PART 1 - Verbosity About Verbs: The Big Blunders

 - When it comes to sport, you know what thye say: no guts, no glory.
 - We will try to tackle the troublesome verbs in the following chapters